festelle/Bot-a_tu_toma/README.md

 ## General Description

-App that automates the process of selecting classes for the Pontificia Universidad Católica de Chile. using the Selenium module for python.
+App that automates the process of selecting classes for the Pontificia Universidad Católica de Chile using the Selenium module for python.

-It is capable to finish the process in under 2 seconds, while doing it manually take more than 10 seconds.
+It is capable to finish the process in under 2 seconds, while doing it manually takes more than 10 seconds.

 ## Descripción